vedantLotankar/Web_Calculator/README.md

-This is a basic web calculator with basic math operations
+This is a experimental web calculator to experiment with new features and UI